proconsule/nxmp/README.md

 -----
 - Cpasjuste for pPlay https://github.com/Cpasjuste/pplay some code was taken here (mpv part)
 - DarkMatterCore for libusbhsfs https://github.com/DarkMatterCore/libusbhsfs (this gives NXMP USB support)
+- Chocola @ GBATemp forum for usage guide and beta testing
+- sashka69 @ GBATemp forum for beta testing
 - bodyXY @ GBATemp forum for banner and icons
 - Godorowski @ GBATemp forum for player UI design and icons
-- Chocola @ GBATemp forum for usage guide and beta testing
 - student @ reboot.ms forum for beta testing
 - docgold @ GBATemp forum for Enigma2 samples and support on decoders
 - tataniko @ GBATemp forum for suggestions and bug hunting